 3 hours Principles and practice for the most common form of addictions treatment offered today.
-Explores methods of dealing with substance abuse issues in a agroup and offers opportunities to apply skills in class setting.
+Explores methods of dealing with substance abuse issues in a group and offers opportunities to apply skills in class setting.
 Prerequisite(s): RHAB 4175D.
+HSML majors must complete HSML 3000D.